jdhern17/LinuxQuizzer/SECURITY.md

 ## Layer 6: Application Security

-- **GraphQL Input Validation**: The backend performs server-side validation on incoming GraphQL requests to prevent injection attacks.
-- **GraphQL Complexity Limiting**: Restricts the depth and complexity of GraphQL queries, mitigating potential DoS attacks.
-- **Rate-Limiting**: Implements rate limiting on all API requests to prevent abuse.
-- **Disabling Introspection in Production**: Once deployed, GraphQL introspection is disabled to prevent attackers from discovering API structure.

-- use OWASP here:

-add this:

-Protection Against DOM-based XSS

-This application is built using React, which provides built-in protections against DOM-based XSS attacks, aligning with the OWASP Top 10 vulnerabilities list.
-React automatically escapes dynamic content in JSX, preventing malicious scripts from being injected into the DOM.
-Additionally, the use of dangerouslySetInnerHTML is minimized and, when necessary, any raw HTML input is manually sanitized to mitigate potential security risks.
-This approach helps protect against client-side XSS vulnerabilities, which are a critical area highlighted by OWASP.

----

-### **Layer 6: Application Security**

 - **MERN Stack Overview**: The MERN (MongoDB, Express.js, React, Node.js) stack is a commonly used technology stack in web development, known for its open-source collaboration and established security practices.
 This ensures that applications built with MERN benefit from high-quality, community-vetted security measures.
 The stack’s components are frequently updated to address emerging security concerns.

 - **Logging**: Given the low-traffic nature of this project, logging will not be a major integration at this time.
 However, the MERN stack provides various logging features (e.g., Winston, Morgan) should they be required in future iterations.